MiroPalmu/waylander/docs/sphinx/scope.rst

 Operating system requirements
 -----------------------------

-Guilander is tested only for Linux.
+Waylander is tested only for Linux.

 Syscall abstraction requirements
 --------------------------------

-Guilanded syscall abstractions have to be comprehensive enough, that there is confidence to use them in testing the Waylanad IPC mechanism.
+Waylander syscall abstractions have to be comprehensive enough, that there is confidence to use them in testing the Waylanad IPC mechanism.

 This include following usecases: